 - Updated allocations for several IV product groups were communicated to customers on Nov.
-26. It will take one to two weeks for product to flow through the full distribution network. - Baxter provides weekly updates every Thursday on their dedicated website. - Baxter anticipates increasing allocations again in mid-December and reaching 100% allocation for several IV product codes by the end of the year.
+26. It will take one to two weeks for product to flow through the full distribution network. - Baxter anticipates increasing allocations again in mid-December and reaching 100% allocation for several IV product codes by the end of the year.